FamilySearch/gedcomx-csharp/Gedcomx.Model.Fs/README.md

 ﻿# FamilySearch Model Extensions

-This is where the Java classes that correspond to the FamilySearch
+This is where the C# classes that correspond to the FamilySearch

 extensions to GEDCOM X live.